dmaccormac/contacts/README.md

 # contacts

-contact book built using python any mysql
+contact book built using python and mysql

 see main.py for examples